Asbestos Removal Cost

 How Much Does Asbestos Testing Cost?

-Testing would include assessing the presence and quantity of asbestos in an average-sized residential property, as well as the risk it poses.
+Testing would include assessing the presence and quantity of asbestos in an average-sized residential property and the risk it poses.

 chrysotile asbestos fibers close-up

-When getting quotes from tradespeople, ensure that you confirm that they're qualified to survey and sample for asbestos.
+When getting quotes from tradespeople, confirm that they're qualified to survey and sample for asbestos.
 An essential qualification that they should have is the BOHS P402 certification from the British Occupational Hygiene Society (BOHS).

 What Does Asbestos Shed Removal Cost?